QuiltCon 2020 Charity Quilt Challenge

 Details in Summary

-The signup link will be emailed to guild leaders and individual members by May 25, 2018.
+The signup link will be emailed to guild leaders and individual members via the MQG newsletter on May 5, 2019.
 Guilds and teams will select two charity quilt contact persons to coordinate and communicate with the MQG.
 Once the form is filled out and the teams established, please start researching, brainstorming, designing and making your quilt!

 Design the Quilt

 Guilds and Individual Member Teams will complete a quilt using the predetermined color palette.

 Guilds and teams will design and complete the quilt using text piecing as an integral part of the quilt design.

 If your guild or team decides to use a pattern, be sure to get permission from the pattern designer and include that information when you submit the quilt to QuiltCon!

 Your guild or individual members team will collaborate to create the design and piece the blocks for the quilt.